 Medical Readiness for Discharge

-Alberta Health Services (see Alternate Level of Care) considers a patient "medically ready" for discharge when the primary provider discipline (referred to as "medical" for simplicity) for an inpatient encounter has completed its clinical tasks and the patient is dischargeable from a "medical" perspective.
+An inpatient is considered "medically ready" for discharge when the primary provider discipline (referred to as "medical" for simplicity) for an inpatient encounter has completed its clinical tasks and the patient is dischargeable from a "medical" perspective.
 Other needs (e.g., further mobility promotion, destination facility readiness, community home care readiness) may require more time to be spent in the current hospital.
 Accordingly, the expected discharge date may differ from the medical readiness date.
-Typically, a patient's level of care is changed from "Acute" to "Alternate Level of Care" once medically ready for discharge.

 Simple Medical Readiness